-- 13.1 Patient identifiable information will be stored and maintained for differing periods of time and in different locations in accordance with the Records Management NHS Code of Practice Part 2 (second edition).
-See appropriate appendix of this procedure. - 13.2 The length of time records will be stored will take into consideration legislation, best practice and organisational needs. - 13.3 Records will be securely stored in conditions and locations appropriate, for the period of time they are to be retained, to ensure preservation. - 13.4 The postholder with responsibility for the records, as identified in each appendix, will in each instance ensure that access to records is maintained throughout their lifecycle, and has the responsibility to ensure that a review is carried out at the end of the retention period.
+- 13.1 Patient identifiable information will be stored and maintained for differing periods of time and in different locations in accordance with the IGA Records Management Code of Practice for Health and Social Care 2016 Section 4... - 13.2 The length of time records will be stored will take into consideration legislation, best practice and organisational needs. - 13.3 Records will be securely stored in conditions and locations appropriate, for the period of time they are to be retained, to ensure preservation. - 13.4 The postholder with responsibility for the records, as identified in each appendix, will in each instance ensure that access to records is maintained throughout their lifecycle, and has the responsibility to ensure that a review is carried out at the end of the retention period.
 Where there is uncertainty about the need for continuing retention the postholder will consult with the Information Governance Manager who will make the final decision on retention. - 13.5 The postholder with responsibility for the records is responsible for their secure destruction.
-Electronic records will be destroyed in compliance with TP/047 Electronic Information Handling Procedure and paper copies will be destroyed on site in compliance with TP/057 Waste Management Policy. - 13.6 The following is a list of forms covered in this procedure and their corresponding appendix: - Call receipt forms (CRFs)Appendix 1
+Electronic records will be destroyed in compliance with TP047 Electronic Information Handling Procedure and paper copies will be destroyed on site in compliance with TP057 Waste Management Policy.